 Of course, not everyone who chooses to get a dog DNA test is looking for the same features.
 So we rated each one of our top choices based on all of the factors that might be important to you.
 Here are our results:

-The most comprehensive dog DNA test kit available as of this writing, the Embark Dog DNA Test analyzes your dog’s DNA for breed, ancestry and health problems with a single cheek swab.
-Created in partnership with Cornell University College of Veterinary Medicine, the test uses over 200,000 genetic markers and screens for more than 190 genetically linked conditions, including multidrug sensitivity (MDR1), glaucoma and dilated cardiomyopathy.The company has a huge database of dog breeds, mixes, and even wolf and coyote DNA, which allows it to accurately identify over 350 dog breeds.
-Results take about 3-5 weeks to arrive, and if there is anything in them that concern you, you have the opportunity to speak with a pet geneticist about what they mean.
+Another of the more comprehensive dog DNA tests available as of this writing, the Embark Dog DNA Test analyzes your dog’s DNA for breed, ancestry and health problems with a single cheek swab.
+Created in partnership with Cornell University College of Veterinary Medicine, the test uses over 200,000 genetic markers and screens for more than 190 genetically linked conditions, including multidrug sensitivity (MDR1), glaucoma and dilated cardiomyopathy.The company has a huge database of dog breeds, mixes, and even wolf and coyote DNA, which allows it to accurately identify over 350 dog breeds and mixes of breeds.
+Results take about 3-5 weeks to arrive, and if there is anything in them that concerns you, you have the opportunity to speak with a pet geneticist about what they mean.

-Another very comprehensive dog DNA test, Orivet’s Geno Pet 5.0 analyzes your dog’s ancestry using a database of over 350 breeds.
-Like Embark, it reports several generations of the dog’s lineage and looks for genetic markers associated with over 200 health conditions and traits.
+Yet another comprehensive dog DNA test, Orivet’s Geno Pet 5.0 analyzes your dog’s ancestry using a database of over 350 breeds.
+Like Embark and Wisdom Panel, it reports several generations of the dog’s lineage and looks for genetic markers associated with over 200 health conditions and traits.
 Orivet also uses a proprietary algorithm to create a “Health Risk Analysis” based on your dog’s breed, age, gender and environment, and provides pet parents with a customized Life Plan that includes dietary recommendations and ongoing reminders for routine health care.
 All of this information is reported online in about 3-5 weeks.

 At a price point just a tad lower than the Embark DNA test, Geno Pet 5.0 is a good choice for pet parents who want a comprehensive breed and health assessment at a more affordable price.